 Tree rings can show localised drought and flood histories, but their records only go back a few hundred years.

 But the ice cores are needed to investigate far back in the climate records.

 Mr Kiem said we are undergunned in drought management.

-Our policy and preparations are based on a knowledge gained through only about 100 years of recorded history.
+Our policy and preparations are based on a knowledge gained through 100 years of recorded history.

-“We are lulled into a false sense of security that drought can’t exceed the extremes we’ve seen in the past 100 years, but it has and will likely do so again.”
+“We are lulled into a false sense of security that drought can’t exceed the extremes we;ve seen in the past 50 to 100 years, but it has and will likely do so again.”

-“When there is a big drought people talk about management and it becomes a political issue for a few years.
+“When there is a big drought people talk about management and it becomes a political issue for five years or so.